Bolivia TV: Democratic governments and the entrance of private media (1982–2003)

+Until the arrival of the first private television stations, Televisión Boliviana was still a partisan television station.
+The environment changed in 1984, as Siles Zuazo favored freedom of the press, contrary to what the Ministry of Information's stance of television as a medium under state control.

+The Bolivian economy in 1984 was facing a period of stagflation, to which the Unidad Democratica Popular government adopted new measures from April 12, 1984, causing the state TV company to cover the new measures.
+However the station criticized the measures, under the grounds that "such broadcast is an abuse of power of the Government".
+On April 25, the UDP government fired Eduardo Ascarruz, the manager of Empresa Nacional de Televisión ENTB Canal 7, being replaced by Luis Quintanilla.
+The dismissal of the official ended up causing indignation in the television station's union towards the Supreme Government.
+On April 26, 1984, the ENTB workers' union, through an emergency assembly, rejected the dismissal of journalist Eduardo Ascarrúnz and assigned a "politician", proceeding with an indefinite general strike.
+The unionists accused the Minister of Information, Mario Rueda Peña, of the "arbitrary determination", the general secretary, Felix Espinosa questioned the political militancy of manager Quintanilla with the MIR, an ally of the UDP government.

+The arrival of democracy also led to the arrival of political pluralism to the network, where at the end of the 1980s proeminent journalists such as Carlos Mesa (who also had a career in private stations) started shaping up the public opinion sector, which in the 90s was already known as the "todólogos" ("know-it-alls").

-With the arrival of the second government of president Hugo Bánzer (1997-2001), the editorial line of Televisión Boliviana took a clear turn to the right.
+With the arrival of the second government of president Hugo Bánzer (1997–2001), the editorial line of Televisión Boliviana took a clear turn to the right.
 Military parades and national commemorations were often broadcast.
 News programs avoided mentioning the bloody human rights violations that occurred in the 1970s, during the first Bánzer government.
-After his death in 2002, his successor, Jorge Quiroga (2001-2002), the network did not make significant changes.
+After his death in 2002, his successor, Jorge Quiroga (2001–2002), the network did not make significant changes.

 During the second government of President Gonzalo Sánchez de Lozada (which began in August 2002) an attempt was made to return to a program similar to that of his first term from 1993 to 1997, but the resounding fall of his government with the Gas War in October 2003 left many projects shelved.
 In the political turmoil that shook the country in the two years and two months that followed, the station was unable to adopt a defined information line and its programming showed a gradual deterioration that did not improve until the decline of its corporate identity.